OscarChavez99/Angular-SimpleProject/README.md

 # MiAplicacion

-This is a very simple project to learn how to communicate between components with a very simple menu <br>
+This is a very simple project to learn how to communicate between components with a very simple menu was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.1.

 ![Alt text](image.png)

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.1.

 ## Development server